Computers on Stamps and my Love Affair with the Machine

 Pocket computer--- desktop--- laptop--- notebook--- netbook--- tablet PC.
 In a nutshell, that's the evolution of my computers.

 Beside our room was the elective photojournalism class that included class writer, photographer, all around athlete and best buddy- Nimrod Lebumfacil Quinones.
 His roots are from Toledo and Liloan.
-(I was the one who encouraged him to write for Tambuli), Nimrod and my comely classmate since elementary (batch 1981) in CIC-Mandaue, Kerrwin Ouano Sanchez played all the sports and were exceptional in all of them.
+(I was the one who encouraged him to write for Tambuli- the official student publication of UPCC), Nimrod and my comely classmate since elementary (batch 1981) in CIC-Mandaue, Kerrwin Ouano Sanchez played all the sports and were exceptional in all of them.
 Nimrod, Kerrwin, Raul Cabahug Trasmonte, Joel Mangubat Seno, William Sienes, Dominic Ylaya, Richard Villaceran, Robert Gandionco Hipolito, Apollo Oriel Carl Abad Bugarin, our spiker and team leader, and yours truly, comprise the batch volleyball team.
+I likely inherited my volleyball skills from my Mom Cely who was a volleyball varsity player during her college days in Surigao.
 We played in the highly competitive annual interschool volleyball tournaments (CAAA).

-The batch '85 Sacredhearters were a cool and good-looking bunch; they were adroit, beneficent, tacticians.
+Our CAAA adversaries include the '85 Sacredhearters.
+They were a cool and good-looking bunch; adroit, beneficent, tacticians.
 A lot of our batchmates had crushes with the pretty and talented Girl Hearters and STC batch ' 85; and a handful courted and eventually married them.
 My beautiful, gifted to give, and ever-supportive Vincentian sister, Araceli, also belonged to Batch' 85 - CIC Main.
 She would always cheer for us during these highly competitive and tense events.
 I can't recall anyone from Science High Batch 85 joining these events - maybe because they are always studying- they are the covert, humble geniuses.
 It is not uncommmon for intermarriges to occur within these batches because we always have frequent encounters with them.

 Others in my batch photojourn class included, painter and art lover- April Mary Tudtud (Ramos) who gave me some paintings (my fave was the bicycle watercolor ) and sketches.
 I started to develop my love for the arts because of her and Jose Ramon who we fondly call Pitpit.
 (I remember us sneaking into to the college Fine Arts class), class wordsmith, Michelle So and the dainty, truly gifted polymath, Sharon Hormachuelos (Santos), our class valedictorian.
 Her best friend was Noreen Davide (Salas) and the 3 of us had a covert dialect which Noreen and Sharon created.
 I can't recall if Rogel Anecito Abais was in that class but he was also a good writer and an excellent speaker.
 He was a highly cultured intellectual and a lover of languages.
 I always see him together with Michelle So.